Makeufacturing/MKFG/Build_NewToolsForMKFG/AutomationControllers_ArduinoAndBeyond/MKFGWorkHorse2350/README.md

 While the control board is relatively safe (operating at 12V), it's still a good idea to keep it in a case to reduce the chance that it could get harmed or shorted if something (especially something metal) bumps into it.

 You can download the <a href="./3DPrintableCase/">MKFG case files</a> and then print them out on a 3D printer.
-You'll also want to have four M3 bolts handy to secure the top/bottom parts together.
-Then place the buttons and LED diffuser, add the board, screw it together, and pop on the knob.
+Printing in **PETg** is recommended for electronic cases to handle higher temperatures if components get warm during use.
+You'll also want to have **four M3 bolts** handy to secure the top/bottom parts together.

+To construct:

+* Make sure the 3 heatsinks are placed on the control board's motor driver chips
+* Place the buttons and LED diffuser into the case top
+* Add the circuit board to the case top
+* Place the case bottom (fits snugly, but nothing should be forced)
+* Screw together with 4 x M3 bolts (7-10mm long)
+* Pop on the encoder knob.

 Voilà!
+Your MKFG board is now ready for action.